tnordquist/personal-android-project-rbrazell1/docs/index.md

 ## Summary

 **Sip & Score** is an app intended to allow users to rate new cocktail drinks and save new bars.
-Users will be able to take pictures of the drink;and give the drink a rating with a comment.
+Users will be able to take pictures of the drink and give the drink a rating with a comment.
 There will be an interactive map to save new bars they are at.

 ## Intended users